 Otherwise, known as the Gandiva गाण्डीव, after Gandaka, the Sanskrit word for rhinoceros, the divine bow – hued bow was given by Varuna, the Lord of the Waters, to Arjuna, the Pandava prince, on the eve of the latter’s Khandava Forest adventure with Krishna.

 Among the popular avatars (incarnations) of Vishnu, Sweta Varaha is the third.
 Some say, against popular notion, that Varaha avatar is not a wild boar (or pig) with one horn, but a White Rhinoceros – or better an Elasmotherium, which is an ancestor of the present day’s Rhino.
-Sweta Varaha is so strong, herestored earth from completely sinking into water.
+Sweta Varaha is so strong, he restored earth from completely sinking into water.

 In the Santi Parva of Mahabharata, Krishna says:

 “Assuming, in the days of old, the form of a Varaha (boar or rhino?) with a single tusk (Eka-Sringa or Unicorn), o enhancer of the joy of others, I raised the submerged Earth from the bottom of the ocean.
-From this reason I am called by the name of Ekasringa ”.

-Mahabharata describes the Varaha as shown in the Harappan iconography.
-Anonymous artists in Indus Valley carved this seals of rhinos into soft steatite.
 These perfectly capture the tiniest of details of the animal, including hairy ears and the horny snout upraised in perpetual curiosity.
-Some archaeologists suggest that these seals were used for commerce purposes, or worn as a protective amulet.
+Some archaeologists suggest that these seals were used for commerce purposes, or worn as protective amulets.

 This Indus Seal was found between 1927 and 1931 during the initial excavations at Mohenjodaro, an Indus Valley site in Sindh province, modern Pakistan.
 This Civilization flourished between 2600 and 1900 BC.